benshelton32/nss-my-disc-database-api/README.md

 ## Repository Information

-This repository is only the JSON file used for the API in the My Disc Database project.
+This repository is <strong>ONLY</strong> the JSON file used for the API in the My Disc Database project.
 The application repository can be found at https://github.com/benshelton32/nss-my-disc-database.
 I will include the instructions to clone and run the application both below and on the application repository previously mentioned.

 ### Application Overview